 A belt with a big and heavy buckle (like rodeo buckles) can cause wounds, but any heavy-duty belt will do and leave at least stinging bruises.
 Wrap your belt around your hand and leave 6 – 12 inches of the buckled end and use it like a flail.
 Don’t leave out too much and be mindful of your swing—it’s just as easy to hit yourself if you’re not careful.

 If you’re sitting on a chair, you can quickly use it to protect yourself.
-Lift the chair, its seat against your body and the legs pointed towards your attacker.
+Lift the chair, its seat against your body and the legs pointed toward your attacker.
 This provides some distance between you and your attacker and at the same time you’re protecting most of your upper body.

 If you have a tall and heavy bottle nearby, you can use it as a melee club with its liquid content adding to its mass.
 If there are enough bottles around, you can throw them at your attacker to deter them from closing the gap between you.
 Just remember to not throw everything away and save one as your melee weapon in case the aggressor keeps up with their attack.